nihalxofficial/RentEase-Server/readme.md

-# RentEase — Property Rental & Booking Platform (Server)
+# RentEase — Property Rental & Booking Platform

 This repository contains the **backend (server-side)** codebase for RentEase — a full-stack property rental and booking platform.
 The server provides a secure REST API consumed by the Next.js frontend, handling authentication, property management, bookings, payments and admin operations.